 Welcome to our Bechdel Test page.

-During Fringe Festivals on 2017-`18 (and beyond), you may increasingly see sticker such as this one on show posters…
+During Fringe Festivals in 2017 and 2018 (and beyond), we increasingly saw stickers such as this one on show posters…

 This sticker makes the claim that the show passes the Bechdel Test.
 Read on…

 “The Bechdel test (/ˈbɛkdəl/ BEK-dəl) asks whether a work of fiction features at least two women who talk to each other about something other than a man.
 The requirement that the two women must be named is sometimes added.”
 (Wikipedia).

 Wikipedia goes on to state: “About half of all films meet these requirements, according to user-edited databases and the media industry press.
 The test is used as an indicator for the active presence of women in films and other fiction, and to call attention to gender inequality in fiction.”